variantstudios/wisdomwaysacupuncture.com/pages/conditions-treated/index.md

 * Pediatrics
 * Men’s health
 * Some skin issues
-* Late stage pregnancy problems and labor/delivery prep, as well as women currently using IVF/ART
+* Late stage pregnancy problems and labor/delivery prep
+* Fertility patients concurrently using IVF/ART

-This list is not exhaustive and if we don’t feel we’re the best clinic to help you, we will give you the names of other acupuncturists in the area who would be more likely to give you better care for your condition than we can.
+If you're not sure if we're a good fit for your condition, give us a call!
+If we don’t feel we’re the best clinic to help you, we'll give you the names of other acupuncturists in town who would be more likely to give you better care than we can.
 Our goal is that you work with a clinic who can help you the most, and if we don’t think that’s us, we’ll tell you!

 &nbsp;